 Handbuilding with Clay with Heather Kerslake

-Spend six wonderful mornings with inspirational artist Heather Kerslake learning various techniques to build your own creative forms out of clay.
+Participants will work with Heather Kerslake at her studio to learn various clay techniques in order to build creative clay forms.
 Working with slabs, coils and more, students will be introduced to how different tools can be used to shape and mark clay to create patterns, textures or narratives.
 After firing, Heather will teach the class how to use stains and glazes to alter the surface and colour to your work.

 There is limited access to wheel work instruction.
 To see Heather’s sculptures and functional pottery, visit her website at www.kerslakepottery.com